Skip to main content

 DB PasswordThe password of the data source.

-• SSL Options: Supports the following two methods.
+• SSL Options: Supports the following methods.

 • SSL Cipher: Specify the SSL-Cipher encryption algorithm.